planetfederal/workshops/workshops/geoserver/style/source/setup/data.rst

    In a classroom setting GeoServer has been preconfigured with the appropriate data directory.

-To setup up GeoServer yourself:
+To set up GeoServer yourself:

 #.
-Use the **Importer** to add and publish the from :file:`ne-datapack`.
+Use the **Importer** to add and publish -

-   Add the following TIF Coverage Stores:
+   the following TIF Coverage Stores:

    * dem/W100N40.TIF
    * ne/ne1/NE1_HR_LC_SR.tif

-   Add the following directory of shape files:
+   the following directories of shape files:

    * ne/ne1/physical
    * ne/ne1/cultural